e-im/ece298a/docs/info.md

 | Vertical Position   | `vpos`      | Current vertical line coordinate (Y)                        |    O    |    10     | N/A         |

 #### Notes
-* The module is parameterized for a standard **640x480 @ 60Hz** VGA resolution.
+* The module is parameterized for a standard **640x480 @ 60Hz** VGA resolution, but can be run at lower resolutions for fast tests.
 * The `hpos` and `vpos` counters increment on each enabled clock edge, scanning the screen from left to right, top to bottom.
-* The `active` signal should be used by upstream modules to know when it is valid to provide pixel data.
+* The `active` signal should be used by the mandelbrot engine to know which pixels are in view of the screen.
-* The `v_begin` signal is crucial for modules like `param_controller` to synchronize their updates to the frame rate, preventing mid-frame changes.

 ---